Skip to content

 try {

-const proof = computeProof(privateKey, password, challenge);
+const proof = computeProof(privateKey, challenge);

 } catch (err) {